pypa/packaging.python.org/source/tutorial.rst

 ::

     data_files=[('my_data', ['data/data_file'])],

-Although configuring ``package_data`` is recommended, in some cases you may need to place data files outside of your packages.
-This directive allows you to do that.

 Each (directory, files) pair in the sequence specifies the installation directory and the files to install there.
 If directory is a relative path, it is